 To set a source as a disregard source go to your TRACKING section in HYROS.
 You will land in the source link section.

-Once in this section find the source you would like to mark as a DISREGARD SOURCE and click the three dots on the far right.
-Then click “edit”
+Once in this section find the source you would like to mark as a DISREGARD SOURCE.
+Select it and then click “mark as disregard”.

 The source will now follow DISREGARD SOURCE rules.